open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 The [component descriptor](../../specification/elements/README.md#component-descriptor)
 is stored as a yaml file named `component-descriptor.yaml`.
 It describes the content of a component version.

-By default a directory structure is created.
+By default, a directory structure is created.
 Using the option `--type` you can select other target formats (tar, tgz).

 </details>

 ### Adding a local resource

 The next step is to add resources.
-First we want to add a helm chart located in a local folder named `helmchart`.
+First, we want to add a helm chart stored in a local folder named `helmchart`.

 ```
 $ ocm add resource $CA_ARCHIVE --type helmChart --name deploy --version ${VERSION} --inputType helm --inputPath ./helmchart